h4cktivist/h4cktivist/README.md

 Well, I'm beginner backend developer.

 I'm currenty work with such frameworks as Django, Flask and a little ExpressJS.
 With my projects I often use SQLite3, PostgreSQL and not so often MongoDB databases.
-Can deploy website on Heroku, also handle with Docker.
+Can deploy website on Heroku or other hosting, also handle with Docker.

 You can watch some of my projects below.
 Also you cam visit my [website](https://h4cktivist.herokuapp.com/) if you want ;)